harsh-gautam/markdown_previewer/README.md

 # MarkDown Previewer

 A react app that previews that markdown text in realtime.
+This project was made for an excercise from [FreeCodeCamp Front End Libraries Projects](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer)

 ## Getting Started with Create React App